 Conclusion

-Knowing how to spot a bad landlord before signing a lease is one of the most practical skills any renter can develop.
-By the time you have read through this article, you will have a clear set of tools: how to read a first contact, what to look for during a viewing, how to check the lease, and where to verify a landlord’s track record independently.
+Knowing how to spot a bad landlord before signing a lease is one of the most useful skills a renter can develop.
+You now have a clear set of tools: how to read a first contact, what to look for during a viewing, how to check the lease, and where to verify a landlord’s track record on your own.

 None of this requires legal expertise or confrontation.
 It requires attention.
-Pay close attention to how a landlord communicates when they want your business.
+Watch how a landlord communicates when they want your business.
 Read the lease clause by clause, not just the headline terms.
 Talk to people who have rented from them before.
 Look up the public record.

 If something does not feel right during any of these steps, trust that instinct and investigate further before you commit.